 Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and the Academy is required to contribute 14 percent of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to statutory maximum amounts of 10 percent for plan members and 14 percent for employers.
 The Retirement Board, acting with the advice of the actuary, allocates the employer contribution rate among four of the System's funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund).
-For the fiscal year ended June 30, 2018, the allocation to pension, death benefits, and Medicare B was 14.00 percent.
-SERS allocated 0.5 percent of any employer contributions to the Health Care Fund for fiscal year 2018.
+For the fiscal year ended June 30, 2022, the allocation to pension, death benefits, and Medicare B was the entire 14.0 percent.

-The Academy's contractually required contribution to SERS was \$15,272 for fiscal year 2018.
+The Academy's contractually required contribution to SERS was \$20,007 for fiscal year 2022.